 5. Make your parties waste-free too

+Having a party at home with those wonderful people you live with?
 We get it, plates with dancing skeletons and green-faced witches are cute, but the waste and carbon footprint from these isn’t such a pretty picture.
 For parties, reuse your regular cups, mugs, plates and cutlery instead of the nasty disposable stuff.
-Even if you can’t be bothered with washing dishes – we’ve all been there, being a host is tough enough - there’s compostable stuff that’s available.
+Even if you can’t be bothered with washing dishes – we’ve all been there - there’s compostable stuff that’s available.
 And please recycle those bottles and cans!

 Got any other ideas or suggestions?
 Share them in the comments with our eco-community below!